topquark22/morseR24/README.md

 ### Message entry

-It is possible to store up to 4 messages, one per channel.
-The message bank in use is determined by the channel setting on pins A2, A3.
+It is possible to store up to 4 messages.
+The message bank in use is determined by the device ID setting on pins A4, A5.

 Connect to computer via USB.